nanvel/blog/2016/08/gtd.md

 ### External brain

-> If your mind is empty, it is always ready for anything;
+> Your mind is for having ideas, not for holding them.
-> it is open for everything.
 >
-> Shunryu Suzuki
+> Getting Things Done by David Allen

 External brain - tools that can do routine categorization and remembering for us.

 #### Information

-> Your mind is for having ideas, not for holding them.
->
-> Getting Things Done by David Allen

 Thoughts, ideas, links, etc. may be useful in future.